bongiozzo/musica_mustdie/output/band_mobrules.md

 # Mob Rules

+heavy metal

-Дискография
+## Дискография

-"Savage Land" 1999, Heavy Metal
+### "Savage Land" 1999, Heavy Metal

+Prologue
+Insurgeria
+Rain Song
+Hold Back the Light
+Secret Signs
+Savage Land part I
+Savage Land part II
+Savage Land part III
+Coast to Coast
+Blaze of First Warning
+Pray for Sunlight
+Down in Nowhere Land
+End of All Days

-"Temple of Two Suns" 2000, Heavy Metal
+### "Temple of Two Suns" 2000, Heavy Metal

+1. The Temple Fanfare 02:24
+2. Pilot of Earth 02:49
+3. Outer Space 03:42
+4. Celebration Day (Sun Serenade, Opus I) 06:01
+5. Flag of Life (Sun Serenade, Opus II) 04:25
+6. Unknown Man 06:01
+7. Hold On 03:45
+8. Evolution's Falling 05:48
+9. Inside the Fire 05:01
+10. Eyes of All Young 03:54
+11. Hold On (Reprise) 05:02

+Line-up:
+Klaus Dirks - vocals
+Matthias Mineur - guitar
+Oliver Fuhlhage - guitar
+Thorsten Plorin - bass
+Arved Mannott - drums

+Produced by Mob Rules.
+Recorded between June and August 2000.
+Mixed and mastered by Sascha Paeth
+ Choir: Thomas Rettke, Susanne Mohle, Miro
+ All guitars on "Inside the Fire" and "Eyes of All Young" by Sascha Paeth Logo and cover artwork by Eric Philippe

-"Hollowed Be Thy Name" 2002, Heavy Metal
+### "Hollowed Be Thy Name" 2002, Heavy Metal

-"Among the Gods" 2004, Heavy Metal
+### "Among the Gods" 2004, Heavy Metal

+01. Black Rain
+02. Hydrophobia
+03. Invitation Time
+04. The Miracle Dancer
+05. Among The Gods
+06. New World Symphony
+07. Ship Of Fools
+08. Seven Seas
+09. Meet You In Heaven
+10. Arabia

-"Ethnolution A.D."
+### "Ethnolution A.D."
 2006, Heavy Metal

-"Radical Peace" 2009, Heavy Metal
+### "Radical Peace" 2009, Heavy Metal

+1. Children Of The Flames 07:27
+2. Trial By Fire 05:23
+3. Warchild 05:53
+4. Astral Hand 05:48
+5. The Oswald File (Ethnolution Part II - A Matter Of Unnecessary Doubt) 18:10
+6. Waiting For The Sun 04:29
+7. The Glance Of Fame 05:23

-"Cannibal Nation" 2012, Heavy Metal
+### "Cannibal Nation" 2012, Heavy Metal

+01. Close My Eyes 06:19
+02. Lost 06:29
+03. Tele Box Fool 04:17
+04. Ice And Fire 07:01
+05. Soldiers Of Fortune 04:50
+06. The Sirens 04:26
+07. Scream For The Sun (May 29th 1953) 05:39
+08. Cannibal Nation 04:18
+09. Sunrise 05:31

+Limited digipak edition contains 1 bonus track:

+10. Children of the Flames (live in Atlanta)

 ## Отношения с другими группами